 The kneeling rotation with PVC pipe is a great thoracic rotation drill, as it mimics the squat rack position and is performed in an active manner.
 Once mobility is unlocked via the side-lying windmill, it's time to own that mobility by actively moving through it.
 With this drill, the scapulae are locked down, so we can be sure that we aren't "cheating" via shoulder rotation.
 Be sure to wedge a foam roller between your glutes and your calves to help minimize lumbar rotation.
 Again, perform for 10-15 reps to each side to increase thoracic rotation.

 Often times thoracic rotation is limited more to one side vs. the other.
 Enter the thoracic whip.
-Popularized by Dr. Erson Religioso of Modern Manual Therapy, the thoracic whip is a great "reset" drill to help maintain increased thoracic mobility gained by spinal manipulation, mobility drills, or soft-tissue work.
-To perform, whip INTO the side of decreased mobility 10x throughout the day or prior to your workout to promote symmetry and thus performance!
+To perform, whip INTO the side of decreased mobility 10x throughout the day or prior to your workout.
 For more info on the thoracic whip check the video out here.

 Thoracic mobility is very important for the barbell athlete.
-It is required for shoulder and neck health and to help achieve proper overhead position.
+It is required in order to optimize the overhead position.
 While thoracic extension drills are surely important, many beat their t-spines into extension repeatedly with little results.
 If this sounds like you, STOP and give these three effective thoracic rotation drills a shot!